-This now includes increasing the number of electronic health records that can be transferred, plus reducing the need to print for patients that are leaving.
+Includes increased number of electronic health records that can be transferred, plus reduced need to print for patients that are leaving.

 Fast, secure and safe

 The General Medical Services GP Contract requires practices to use GP2GP for transferring electronic health records.